 - 6.5.1 General rule.
 A doctoral student should remain in the program long enough to benefit from the influence of the academic community, but not so long that the integrity of the educational experience is imperiled.
 For this reason, time limits are imposed.
 The minimum time required for the completion of the degree is three years from first registration, and the maximum time is six years from first registration.
 The student has three years from first registration to complete all courses, language skills, and comprehensive examinations prescribed for the degree.
 If the student is unable to meet this requirement, she or he must seek and receive an extension (8.4).
 Otherwise, candidacy expires. - 6.5.2 Program extension.
-A student requiring more than six years to complete the program must complete the Request for Program Extension Form, obtain the approval by signature of the AD Director of the college of registration, and submit the form to the AD Office.
+In exceptional circumstances, a doctoral student who has not completed all the degree requirements within the normal time limit is eligible to apply for three one-year extensions.
 In order to qualify, the student must have completed the comprehensive examinations.
+The student must complete the Request for Program Extension Form, obtain the approval by signature of the AD Director of the college of registration, and submit the form to the AD Office.
+In the form, students must show evidence that any remaining degree requirements will be completed during the period of extension.

-Once the form is countersigned by the TST AD Director, the program extension is granted.
-A program extension is normally granted for one year beginning in September or January.
-A student who desires a program extension for more than one year must submit a new petition for the second year.
-A maximum program extension of two years may be granted under this paragraph.
-Normally a student's candidacy will lapse at the end of the second year of extension and the provisions for reinstatement will then apply (see 6.7).
-Further program extensions can be granted only by the ADC for compelling compassionate reasons in cases where students have not yet had a thesis proposal approved.
-In any case students who have not submitted a thesis by the end of a second year of extension should expect to pay the continuation of program fee prescribed in the section on reinstatement (6.7) for the year in which the thesis is presented and defended.
+A program extension is granted for one year at a time beginning in September or January.
+A student who desires additional program extensions must submit a new petition each year, well in advance of the expiry of the extension.
+The first two extensions require the approval of the college AD Director and the TST AD Director.
+The third extension requires the approval of the ADC.
+Normally a student's candidacy will lapse at the end of the third year of extension.
+One further extraordinary program extension can be granted only by the ADC for serious and compelling compassionate reasons No registration beyond this last extension will be permitted.